-I wished someone had shared their journey with me so I could see the transformation from regular person to kick-ass freelance writer.
-That’s what I’m going to try to do here (minus the kick-ass freelance writer part; there’s a lot of really great writers out there and I only consider myself semi-okay).
+I wished someone had shared their journey with me so I could see the transformation from regular person to weird freelance writer.

 I had no plans to update or monetize the site, but technically speaking it was the very first place my writing ever appeared online.